 Compensation may factor into how and where products appear on our platform (and in what order).
 But since we generally make money when you find an offer you like and get, we try to show you offers we think are a good match for you.
 That's why we provide features like your Approval Odds and savings estimates.

 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-Before we dig into the details, let’s discuss who should consider a premium credit card.
+Before we dig into the details of how to maximize the Platinum Card® from American Express, let’s discuss who should consider a premium card.

 Someone who does a lot of business travel

 If you often travel for work, you’ll want to do so as comfortably as possible.
-Premium credit cards like the Platinum Card® from American Express often offer special perks like airport lounge access, TSA Pre✓® or Global Entry, and elite hotel status.
+Premium cards like the Platinum Card® from American Express often offer special perks like airport lounge access, an application fee credit for TSA PreCheck or Global Entry, and elite hotel status.

 Plus, if you book your own travel, you can often earn bonus rewards on airline and hotel bookings — even if your employer reimburses you for these costs.